Choosing a Travel Trailer Tow Vehicle

 As noted above, a vehicle’s maximum towing capacity in effect relates to the load it can pull at the end of a cable.
 It also relates to its ability to restart on a steep hill.

 When specifying towing capacity, the vehicle maker does not take into account the effects of trailer length, side forces, load distribution or overhung hitches.
 Nor tyre types and pressures or suspension, chassis, tow bar and hitch construction.
 This is because by far the major towing usage is the military and trades-people.
 Both typically tow twin-axle trailers that are under four metres – and are rated at about two tonnes.
-Only a tiny percentage of them tow caravans.
+Only a tiny percentage of them tow travel trailers.

 There are, however, often misunderstood, or not realised issues that will considerably reduce towing risks.